Teachings, Catechism Gifts

-1. I, the Lord, am your God.
+1. I AM the Lord your God.
 You shall not have other gods besides me.

 2. You shall not take the name of the Lord, your God, in vain.